 - Water or chicken broth ( broth or stock is used when making no drain mash like in the instant pot or slow cooker)

 This is just an overview with step by step photos.
 Full ingredients list and recipe instructions are in the printable recipe card at the bottom of this page.

 Pic 1-3; Cook Potatoes till fork tender

 The length of time required to boil potatoes for mashing will depend on the size of the potatoes.
 If they are boiled whole, they would take longer than if they were cut into smaller quarters.

 Usually potatoes cut in quarters get ready in 15-16 mins.
 Before turning off your heat and draining the potatoes, do the fork test.
 This simply means they are soft and easily pierced by a fork (fork tender)

 What to eat with Mashed Potatoes?

 Mashed potatoes are usually served as a side to chicken, fish, beef and vegetables.
+During the holidays we love to serve it with herb roasted turkey.
 Whether with gravy or not.
 Below are some ways to enjoy your mashed potato side.

 - Baked Salmon